-Figure 3: The augmentation types used on the three modalities in each sample: RGB frames, optical flow frames, and an audio spectrogram vised tasks where data augmentation is an add-on to make models more robust, in contrastive learning, augmentations are an essential part of the learning process.
+In contrastive unsupervised representation learning algorithms such as InfoNCE [1] and SimCLR [5], the choice of data augmentation is crucial.
+Unlike in supervised tasks where data augmentation is an add-on to make models more robust, in contrastive learning, augmentations are an essential part of the learning process.
 In the absence of labels, the model is trained to recognize two inputs as different augmentations of the same clip.
 Without augmentations that accurately simulate the transformations and noise present in real data, the model will not be able to learn the essential features of its training data effectively.